Iftikhar Alam

 So, with all this said.
 How long can you generally expect to be high?

-- Smoking or vaping flower: The effects peak around 10 minutes after consumption and typically last 1 to 3 hours, though they can linger for up to 8 hours.
+- Smoking or Vaping Flower: The effects peak around 10 minutes after consumption and typically last 1 to 3 hours, though they can linger for up to 8 hours.

 - Edibles: The effects of edibles usually peak around 1-2 hours after consumption and can last up to 24 hours.